Mobile ALOHA vs Stationary ALOHA: Which Setup Fits Your Lab?

 A stationary ALOHA AI kit is the norm for fine work on a table top.
 They are easy to fix and offer high detail in a small space.
 But if you want to test tasks like cleaning or cooking, you need a mobile tool.
 Mobile robots can get data in wide spots that a lab bench cannot match.

 You can also use data from fixed labs to help train your mobile robot.
 The Mobile ALOHA paper reports improved success on its evaluated mobile tasks when training included static ALOHA data.
-This means you may not have to start from zero when you move to a mobile workflow.
+So you may not have to start from zero when you move to a mobile workflow.
 Trossen Robotics supports this growth by offering systems that work well at each step of your work.

 How do the platforms change data collection?